James D. Rice

 Holly Brewer was in full-time residence at the Starr Center throughout the fall semester of 2012, working on a book that promises to dramatically reshape our understanding of how slavery took root in America.
 A prize-winning author and the Burke Chair of American History at the University of Maryland, she has done remarkable research challenging the traditional idea that slavery began here as a product of economic necessity.

 Peter Silver teaches early American history at Rutgers University.
-He is the author of Our Savage Neighbors: How Indian War Transformed Early America (W. W. Norton & Co., 2008), which was awarded the Bancroft Prize and Mark Lynton History Prize in 2008.
-He was educated at Harvard College and Yale University, and devoted his Hodson-Brown Fellowship to the writing of a new book about the eighteenth-century empires of Britain and Spain and their violent collision in the Americas during the 1730s and 1740s.
+He is the author of Our Savage Neighbors: How Indian War Transformed Early America, which was awarded the Bancroft Prize and Mark Lynton History Prize in 2008.
+He devoted his Hodson-Brown Fellowship to the writing of a new book about the eighteenth-century empires of Britain and Spain and their violent collision in the Americas during the 1730s and 1740s.

 Patrick Henry Writing Fellow, 2011-2012